spacecomx/cdk-billing-alarm/docs/DOCUMENTATION.md

 <a name="example_7"></a>

-### Updating/Removing SNS topic email address endpoint subscription.
+### Example 7: Updating/Removing SNS Topic email address endpoint subscription.

 When would you use this option?

-- When an existing SNS topic already has an email address endpoint subscribed to it,
+- When an existing SNS topic that already has an email address endpoint subscribed to it,
 - or you dont require any additional email address endpoints to be added to the existing topic,
 - or you want to add your own email address endpoints manually to the SNS topic (not recommended),
 - or you want to remove an email address endpoints from the SNS topic created with the package,
 - or you want to add or update email address endpoints for the SNS topic using the package.

 > :small_orange_diamond: To manage adding and removing endpoints for the SNS topic, use the packages `emailAddress` option.
 You can simply set the `emailAddress: ['john@example.org']` option to `emailAddress: []`.
-This will work with an SNS topic created with the package and for an existing SNS topic in your AWS account.

-Adding and removing endpoints means **_you will need to again confirm the subscription_** of each email address you specified with `emailAddress` option or if added manually by you e.g AWS SNS console (not recommended).
-See [post deployment](#post-deployment) for details.

-> :warning: Please be **cautious**.
-Without an endpoint been provided i.e. (email address been subscribed to the SNS topic), the billing alarm will still trigger when exceeding the alarm threshold.
-However you will **not recieve any email alarm notifications** via email.
+Please note that email endpoint subscriptions created manually via AWS SNS Console will not be removed by the package.

 ```typescript
 const options: BillingAlarmProps = {